mgsx-dev/gdx-analytics/README.md

 | Google Analytic  | OK           | OK           | *not tested* | *not tested* |
 | Matomo (Piwik)   | *not tested* | *not tested* | *not tested* | *not tested* |

+**GDPR compliance** : if you want to send data to identify the players (even randomly generated ID), you'll have to comply to GDPR law and ask consent to the players before performing any requests.
+You could collect data without player's consent but you can't use any identifier and then having less accurate statistics.

 # Setup